 Upon completion of this Offering, the Selling Shareholders, Coflexip and the directors and officers of CDI will beneficially own approximately 7,125,106 shares of the Common Stock, which represents approximately 49% of the issued and outstanding shares (46% if the Underwriters' over-allotment option is exercised in full).
 The Company, the Selling Shareholders, Coflexip and the directors and officers of CDI have agreed, pursuant to certain lock-up agreements, that they will not offer, sell, contract to sell, grant any option to sell, pledge, hypothecate or otherwise dispose of, directly or indirectly, any shares of Common Stock owned by them, or that could be purchased by them through the exercise of options or warrants to purchase Common Stock of the Company, for a period of 90 days after the date of this Prospectus without the prior written consent of Morgan Stanley & Co.
 Incorporated.
 After the expiration of the agreements, however, such shareholders may sell shares pursuant to Rule 144 under the Securities Act.
 In addition, certain shareholders, including Coflexip, have been granted "demand" and "piggyback" registration rights by the Company with respect to all of the shares of Common Stock owned by them.
-Although the Company cannot predict the timing or amount of future sales of Common Stock or the effect that the availability of such shares for sale will have on the market price prevailing from time to time, sales of substantial amounts of Common Stock in the public market could adversely affect the market price of the Common Stock.
-See "Principal and Selling Shareholders,"

-"Description of Capital Stock -- Registration Rights" and "Shares Eligible for Future Sale."
+Although the Company cannot predict the timing or amount of future sales of Common Stock or the effect that the availability of such shares for sale will have on the market price prevailing from time to time, sales of substantial amounts of Common Stock.
+See "Principal and Selling Shareholders," "Description of Capital Stock -- Registration Rights" and "Shares Eligible for Future Sale."

-ANTI-TAKEOVER CONSTDERATIONS
+ANTI-TAKEOVER CONSIDERATIONS